Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 3. Navigate to Transit Gateway Attachments and click Create Transit Gateway Attachment.

-4. Select the correct transit gateway from the drop-down menu and make sure that VPC is selected as the Attachment type.
+Select the correct transit gateway from the dropdown menu and make sure that VPC is selected as the Attachment type.

-Enter a name to help you recognize the connection in the Attachment Name tag field.
+Enter a name that will help you recognize the connection in the Attachment Name tag

-Select the Sophos Firewalls’ VPC from the VPC ID drop-down menu and select the public-facing subnets of both the firewall nodes in the Subnet IDs section.
+Select the Sophos Firewalls’ VPC from the VPC ID drop-down menu and make sure to select the public-facing subnets of both the firewall nodes in the Subnet IDs section.

 Click Create attachment to complete this transit gateway attachment creation process.

-5. Similarly, create the Transit gateway attachments for LAN VPC and any other VPC also that needs the connectivity with the Sophos Firewall instances via the AWS Transit gateway service.
+4. Similarly create the Transit gateway attachments for LAN VPC and any other VPC also that needs the connectivity with the Sophos Firewall instances via the AWS Transit gateway service

-Enter a name to help you recognize the connection in the Attachment Name tag field.
+Enter a name that will help you recognize the connection in the Attachment Name tag

-Select the Sophos Firewalls’ local VPC from the Transport Attachment ID drop-down menu and click Create attachment to complete creating the attachment.
+Select the Sophos Firewalls’ local VPC from the Transport Attachment ID drop-down menu and click Create Transit Gateway Attachment.

-7. Select the newly created Connect attachment from the list, go to the Connect peers tab, and click Create Connect Peer.
+6. Select the newly created Connect attachment from the list, navigate to the Connect peers tab and click Create connect peer.

 Set the IPv4 subnet you want to use inside the GRE tunnel by entering it in the BGP Inside CIDR blocks IPv4 field.